simplyedwin/tcg-codeinstitute-project3/README.md

 - ***Top Bar Buttons*** - (From left to right) The "i" classic movie film recorder button directs the user back to the landing page.
 The genre dropdown menu displays a range of available genre and if selected, it directs the user to the movie info list of the selected genre.
-The year dropdown menu displays a range of available year and if selected, it directs the user to the movie info list of the selected year
+The year dropdown menu displays a range of available year and if selected, it directs the user to the movie info list of the selected year.
+The add movie button displays the add new movie popout.
  <br/><img src="static/images/moviefindertopbarbuttons.JPG">
   <br/>